juliuspr/juliuspranevicius.com/content/study-in-norway.md

 ---
+title: "Study Horn at the Norwegian Academy of Music"
-title: "Study Horn in Norway"
+linkTitle: "Study Horn in Norway"
 draft: false
+categories:
+  - homepage
+categories_weight: 1
 ---

+LINKS TO NMH / BRASS / VIDEO

-Why would you study horn in Norway?
+Why study horn at the Norwegian Academy of Music?

 - Stimulating environment
+- Great school
 - Free tuition